THautamaki/GHSCM_results/Readme.md

 ### Analysis of the threshold value of $\kappa$

-Supplementary Figures S4-S6 can be created using the R script `Analysis_of_kappa_threshold.R`.
+Supplementary Figures S4-S8 can be created using the R script `Analysis_of_kappa_threshold.R`.

 ### Additional analysis with the fastGHS method

-We did additional analysis with the R package fastGHS, which can be reproduced using the R script `Additional_fastGHS_analysis.R` (Supplementary Figs. S7 and S8).
+We did additional analysis with the R package fastGHS, which can be reproduced using the R script `Additional_fastGHS_analysis.R` (Supplementary Figs. S9 and S10).

+### Additional visualization of the simulation results

+Boxplots in Supplementary Section 6 (Supplementary Figs. S11–S14) can be created using the main R script `Run_simulations_R_methods_and_combine_results.R` (from the line 247 to the end).

+### MCMC diagnostics

+For the MCMC diagnostics, MCMC samples must be first saved using the MATLAB script `Save_MCMC_samples.m` from the `MATLAB_files\GHS_MCMC` directory.
+Then, $\hat{R}$ values and effective sample sizes can be calculated and plotted (Supplementary Figs. S19–S28) using the R script `Run_MCMC_diagnostics.R`.
+Creates also examples of the trace plots (Supplementary Figs. S15–S18).